-All career and technical education students are required to take the Mississippi Career Planning and Assessment System (MS-CPAS) during the spring semester of the school year.
-This exam is designed to measure and evaluate the student's preparedness for entrance into the workforce and/or a post-secondary educational institution.
+All career and technical education students are required to take the Mississippi Career Planning and Assessment System (MS-CPAS) or the National Center for Construction Education and Research Assessment during the Spring semester of the school year.
+These exams are designed to measure and evaluate the student's preparedness for entrance into the workforce and/or a post-secondary educational institution.
+Students who successfully pass the NCCER receive national certification/credentials.

-The Mississippi Career Planning and Assessment System second edition (MS-CPAS2) is the state career and technical education testing program.
-The purpose of the MS-CPAS2 is to assess local program performance in producing students with workplace readiness skills as well as to create a meaningful measure of accountability of the level of instruction and resulting student performance in occupational program areas.
+The Mississippi Career Planning and Assessment System (MS-CPAs) is the state career and technical education testing program.
+The purpose of the MS-CPAS is to assess local program performance in producing students with workplace readiness skills as well as to create a meaningful measure of accountability of the level of instruction and resulting student performance in occupational program areas.